olihough86/BucketSnoop/README.md

 If a S3 bucket can be parsed it will;

 * Try to pull the bucket ACL and list the permissions
+* Check if objects can be listed with auth
-* Check if objects can be listed
+* Check if objects can be listed without auth

-If a bucket name is not parsed it will;
+If an bucket name is not parsed it will;

 * Highlight that the host is pointed in some way to S3